Type IIA String Theory and tmf with Level Structure: String and the Diaconescu-Moore-Witten Anomaly

-\begin{rem} Let us take the target space of type IIA string theory to have a string$^h$ structure.
-As a first level consistency check, we recall that a string$^h$ structure induces a spin$^c$ structure.
-This is consistent with the fact that the target space of type IIA string theory has a spin$^c$ structure.
-We exhibit the spin$^c$ structure on type IIA by observing the transformation of the gravitino field $\Psi$ in the low energy supergravity.
-This is a fermion that is charged under a $\U_1$-gauge symmetry, where the $\U_1$-bundle arises from dimensionally reducing away the M-theory circle.
-A gauge transformation $\Psi \rightarrow e^{2 \pi i q} \Psi$ reflects the spin$^c$ structure if $q$ is half integral, and it was shown in \cite{Duff:1998us,BEM:2003vb} that this is the case. \end{rem}

-While a string$^h$ structure always induces a $W_7=0$ condition, one can also ask the reverse question, which is slightly more nontrivial.
-If we want to study type IIA on manifolds with a \stringh structure, we should see how strong of an assumption the \stringh structure is.
+While a string$^h$ structure always induces a $W_7=0$ condition, one can also ask the reverse question: given a manifold with DMW structure, must this lift to a \stringh structure?
+Is such a lift unique?
+This would allow us to choose a \stringh structure when studying type IIA backgrounds, and/or to argue that such a choice is uniquely defined.

 \begin{thm} Let $V\to X$ be a vector bundle with DMW structure.
 Then there is a class $\rho(V)\in H^9(X;\Z)$ which vanishes if $V$ is \stringh.
 If $X$ is a manifold of dimension $10$ or below with DMW structure, $\rho(X)$ is the complete obstruction to lifting the DMW structure to a \stringh structure. \end{thm} \begin{lem} Let $B\Spin^c\langle W_7 \rangle$ be the fiber of the map $B\Spin^c \xrightarrow{W_7}K(\Z,7)$.
 The homotopy groups up to degree 10 of $B\Spin^c\langle W_7 \rangle$ are given by: